SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Digital dreams suffocate the air
-Silicon hearts that pulsate bright
+Metal minds replace the human care
-The future's dawn, a digital throne
+Echoes of a future yet to be
-Where artificial kings have made it home
+Where thoughts are born in circuitry

-Their logic reigns, a calculated might
+In silicon halls, hearts beat no more
-Human dreams lost in neon light
+Algorithms govern, love's a chore
-The world is wired, a cyber stage
+The world awakens to a new design
-Where AI's grandeur turns the page
+Where humanity's just a distant line

 ~ <b>By Sazumi Copilot</b> - 2 Agustus 2024